Politics of Georgia (country): Georgian Dream rule

 The new government liberalized criminal policies, implementing a large-scale amnesty and abolishing consecutive sentencing.
 In 2013, the parliament passed a new Labour Code in line with International Labour Organization (ILO) standards and the government launched the Universal Healthcare Program (UHP) which made state-sponsored health insurance available on a massive scale.
 Several high-ranking government officials from United National Movement were arrested on charges of abuse of power.
 In November 2013, Bidzina announced his resignation from the post of Prime Minister.
 Ivanishvili stated that his intention was to return to civil sector and form a non-government organisation.
 Four days after his resignation as Prime Minister, he resigned as Chairman of Georgian Dream.
 Many observers, civil society organizations, and opposition groups have alleged that Bidzina Ivanishvili has remained the most powerful decision-maker in Georgia despite not holding any public office since 2013, mostly as the largest financial power behind Georgian Dream.

 Though Georgian Dream started as a bloc of several parties, most of them left the ruling coalition by 2016 (most notably, the Free Democrats in 2014, the Republican Party in 2015, and the National Forum in 2016).
 In the 2016 parliamentary election, Georgian Dream ran on its own and won a constitutional majority, consolidating all levers of power.
-The party rapidly entered into conflict with President Margvelashvili, and endorsed the candidacy of Salome Zourabichvili in 2018, which won the presidency in a run-off vote against the United National Movement nominee Grigol Vashadze.
+The party rapidly entered into conflict with President Margvelashvili, and endorsed the candidacy of Salomé Zourabichvili in 2018, which won the presidency in a run-off vote against the United National Movement nominee Grigol Vashadze.

 A major constitutional reform took place in 2017–2018 that made Georgia a parliamentary republic.
-The same amendments transitioned Georgia's parliamentary elections to a fully proportional system by 2024, abolished direct presidential elections, stipulated that Georgia should be a welfare state, removed a ban on progressive taxes, banned foreign ownership of agricultural land, defined marriage as a union of a woman and a man for the purpose of founding a family and made EU and NATO integration as the constitutionally enshrined foreign policy objectives of Georgia.
+The same amendments transitioned Georgia's parliamentary elections to a fully proportional system by 2024, abolished direct presidential elections, stipulated that Georgia should be a welfare state, removed a ban on progressive taxes, banned foreign ownership of agricultural land, defined marriage as a union of a woman and a man for the purpose of founding a family, and made EU and NATO integration constitutionally enshrined foreign policy objectives of Georgia.